Kaiela Institute

 THE UNIVERSITY OF MELBOURNE

-University is in strong partnership with the Aboriginal community in the Goulburn Valley.
+The University has developed a strong relationship and partnership with the Aboriginal community in the Goulburn Valley over many years.
 The collaboration is shown through a number of initiatives including:

 The Academy of Sport Health and Education